SkeldJS/Hindenburg/docs/Writing Plugins.md

     description: "", // A short summary of what your plugin does.
     defaultConfig: {}, // The default configuration for your plugin.
     clientSide: false, // Whether this plugin works together with a mod on the client.
-    loadBalancer: false // Whether this plugin works on the load balancer.
+    loadBalancer: false, // Whether this plugin works on the load balancer.
+    order: "none"
 })
 export default class {
     constructor(